Can Extroverts Have Social Anxiety? Signs And How To Cope

-Frequently, people may think they are introverts, but they may actually be extroverts with social anxiety.
+Frequently, individuals may think they are introverts, but they may actually be extroverts with social anxiety.

 The easiest way to differentiate between an introvert and an extrovert with social anxiety is that introverts prefer being in their own company, whilst extroverts with social anxiety have a need for social interaction, but their anxiety gets in the way.